 Annual cash incentive compensation is granted by the Compensation Committee, subject to approval by the Board.
-For 2014, annual cash incentive compensation was awarded to each of the named executive officers.
-The amount of the annual cash incentive compensation awards are set forth in the "Non Equity Incentive Award" column of the Summary Compensation Table.
-A more detailed discussion of the criteria that the Compensation Committee considered when recommending the amount of the 2014 cash incentive compensation is set forth in the Compensation Discussion and Analysis.
+For 2016, annual cash incentive compensation was awarded to each of the named executive officers except Mr. O'Toole.
+The amount of the annual cash incentive compensation awards are set forth in the "Non Equity Incentive Plan Compensation" column of the Summary Compensation Table.
+A more detailed discussion of the criteria that the Compensation Committee considered when recommending the amount of the 2016 cash incentive compensation is set forth in the Compensation Discussion and Analysis.